CRAN version:

 GTFSwizard::write_gtfs(for_bus_gtfs, 'path-to-file.zip')

 GTFSwizard autodetects and reconstructs missing shape tables using the get_shapes() function.
-Variations of this function can create simple feature objects from stops or shapes tables, using get_stops_sf() or get_shapes_sf() functions, or even standard GTFS shapes data frame tables from simple feature shapes objects, using get_shapes_df() function.
-Please note that get_shapes() uses stop sequences to recreate the shapes table; accordingly, it should not be used after filter_time(), as this function removes invalid stop_times.
+Variations of this function can create simple feature objects from stops or shapes tables, using get_stops_sf() or get_shapes_sf() functions, or standard GTFS shapes data frames from simple-feature shape objects using get_shapes_df().
+Because get_shapes() reconstructs geometry from stop sequences, shapes created after filter_stop() or filter_time() describe only the retained partial trips.

 gtfs <- for_bus_gtfs